Visual-Studio-Coder/Recap/README.md

 <summary>Prompting Instructions:</summary>

 - No need to use phrases such as "quiz me on [...]."
-We've already instructed Gemini to generate you a quiz.
+Recap has already instructed Gemini to generate you a quiz.
 Just simply add attachments relating to whatever you'd like to be quizzed on.
 - Free users have a 32K input limit on the Gemini 2.0 Pro model, so this means you should not exceed the limit by adding too much content.
 Switch to `2.0 Flash` to have a significantly larger input limit.
 </details>